OldGamesCracking/oldgamescracking.github.io/_games/stronghold_deluxe.md

 Remember when I said that the game.exe starts another process (debugger.exe)?
 Initially I thought that it was only there to stop us from reaching the OEP, but it turns out that it is a much larger part of the protection scheme and observes/controls the game the whole time.
 The idea is as follows:<br>

 - When the game is wrapped in the SafeDisc protection, a few bytes of the original instructions are 'stolen' and are then replaced with opcodes that will trigger an exception (INT3, UD2, ...).
-- The original instructions are placed somewhere in the debugger in a lookup table (probably heavily encrypted and shit).
+- The original instructions are placed somewhere in the debugger.exe in a lookup table (probably heavily encrypted and shit).
 - The debugger.exe attaches to the game and waits for it to trigger such an exception.
 - It then looks up the original instruction and a) places it back in the game.exe or b) emulates the instruction by altering the thread context.